pablob123/Quake-4-Project/README.md

 3. Press forwards and jump at the same time on the ground or in the air to perform a long jump.
 4. Hold the space button in midair to perform a ground pound.
 5. Jump while crouching to perform a higher jump.
+6. Changed grenade launcher and lightning gun
+7. Added new HUD element to display the name of the power up or F.L.U.D.D. nozzle you're using.
+8. Implemented a propellor jump powerup to jump multiple times in midair.
+9. Implemented 3 new F.L.U.D.D. nozzles represented by different weapons